ihabunek/phormium/docs/setup.rst

     }

 For details on database specific DSNs consult the `PHP documentation
 <http://www.php.net/manual/en/pdo.construct.php>`_.

+A more detailed config file reference can be found in the :doc:`configuration chapter <configure>`.

 Create a database model
 -----------------------